ClementCollignon/Flinder/README.md

 ### Import Calibration

 At this point, you might want to import a calibration.
-By default, only hBN calibration will be added to your profile.
+By default, only the hBN calibration will be added to your profile.
-Click on "Import Calibration" in the middle panel, a pop-up window will appear.
+Click on "Import Calibration" in the middle panel, and a pop-up window will appear.
-Select the calibration you wish to import and click "OK".
+Select the calibration you wish to import and click "OK."

 <p align = "center">
 <img src="images/Import_calibration.PNG" width=900>